rusefi/rusefi_documentation/Support/Support.md

 A: Please use youtube to post videos.

-### Q: What about N75?
+### Q: Will I get a useful response if I use manufacturer-specific jargon? (i.e. "What about N75?")

-A: Please help us help you by using most universal terminology where possible. rusEFI is not Mazda-specific nor is it Mercedes specific, "solenoid wastegate valve" is the way to be understandable by the wider audience.
+A: rusEFI is not specific to a particular vehicle.
+The people involved own and know about a wide range of vehicles.
+It's easy to forget this and use terms that may be familiar to people who mess with vehicles like yours but aren't well known in the broader audience.
+Asking "What about N75?" is a much more ambiguous question than "What about N75 (boost control valves)?"
+Adding the extra information (parenthetically) makes it easier for more people to understand what you are asking and help you faster.

 ### Q: I have 2009 AXP with TAMTAM.
+Help me.  ("AXP" and "TAMTAM" are made up to illustrate that the particulars really don't matter here.)

-A: What you are asking for is not something that we have time or bandwidth to address at this time.
-We have no expectation that it will become a priority in the next 6 months
+A: You are very unlikely to get much help asking for support like this.  rusEFI helps those that are willing to help themselves.
+We do not have the have time or bandwidth to provide handholding for specific setups or features.
+Unless you want to become involved in the development process as a contributor, it is very unlikely that we will "just get around to it" in the next year.

 Please feel free to familiarize yourself with the available open source files and submit a PR to enable the functionality required to meet your needs.